^

 What causes Huntington's disease?

-While the wild-type gene has a stretch of 10-28 CAG repeats, the mutant form of the gene that causes Huntington's disease has a stretch increased from 39 to more than 100 CAG repeats.
-Identification of the expansion of trinucleotide repeats allowed us to explain many clinical features of the disease.
-In particular, an inverse correlation was found between the age of onset and the length of the site with repeated trinucleotides.
-Anticipation of paternal inheritance can be explained by the fact that an increase in the number of repetitions often occurs in men during spermatogenesis.
-The analysis of new mutations showed that they usually arise when one of the parents, usually the father, had a number of repeats of CAG higher than 28; in this case, the number of repetitions increased in the next generation.
-It is now established that if the number of repetitions is no more than 28, then it is stably transmitted from generation to generation.
-If the number of repetitions is from 29 to 35, then the symptoms of Huntington's disease do not appear, but when transferred to the offspring, the length of this area may increase.
-If the number of repetitions is from 36 to 39, then in some cases (but not always) the disease may manifest itself clinically (incomplete penetrance), and by transmitting to the offspring, an increase in the number of trinucleotide repeats may occur.
-If the number of repetitions exceeds 40, then the disease occurs in almost all cases, and with the transfer to offspring, further expansion of repetitions is possible.
-The reasons for the increase in the number of repetitions remain unknown.
+While the wild-type gene has a stretch of 10-28 CAG repeats, the mutant form of the gene that causes Huntington's disease has an increased stretch from 39 to more than 100 CAG repeats.
+The discovery of the expansion of trinucleotide repeats has helped explain many of the clinical features of the disease.
+In particular, an inverse correlation was found between the age of onset and the length of the region with repeated trinucleotides.
+Anticipation of paternal inheritance can be explained by the fact that an increase in the number of repeats often occurs in men during spermatogenesis.
+Analysis of new mutations has shown that they usually occur when one of the parents, usually the father, had a CAG repeat count higher than 28; in this case, the number of these repeats increased in the next generation.
+It has now been established that if the number of repeats is no more than 28, it is stably transmitted from generation to generation.
+If the number of repeats is from 29 to 35, then symptoms of Huntington's disease do not appear, but when passed on to offspring, the length of this region may increase.
+If the number of repeats is from 36 to 39, then in some cases (but not always) the disease may manifest itself clinically (incomplete penetrance), and when passed on to offspring, an increase in the number of trinucleotide repeats is possible.
+If the number of repeats exceeds 40, then the disease occurs in almost all cases, and when passed on to offspring, further expansion of repeats is possible.
+The reasons for the increase in the number of repeats remain unknown.

-Pathomorphology of Huntington's Disease
+Pathomorphology of Huntington's disease

 Neurochemical changes in Huntington's disease

 GABA.
-A neurochemical study of the brain in patients with Huntington's disease revealed a significant decrease in the concentration of GABA in the striatum.
-Subsequent studies confirmed that the number of GABAergic neurons is reduced in Huntington's disease, and showed that the concentration of GABA is reduced not only in the striatum, but also in its projection zones - the outer and inner segments of the pale globe, as well as the substantia nigra.
-In the brain of Huntington's disease, a change in GABA receptors was also revealed using receptor binding and in situ hybridization of mRNA.
-The number of GABA receptors was moderately reduced in the caudate nucleus and shell, but increased in the reticular part of the substantia nigra and the outer segment of the pale globe, which is likely, due to denervation hypersensitivity.
+Neurochemical studies of the brain in patients with Huntington's disease revealed a significant decrease in GABA concentration in the striatum.
+Subsequent studies confirmed that Huntington's disease is associated with a decrease in the number of GABAergic neurons and showed that GABA concentrations are reduced not only in the striatum but also in its projection zones - the external and internal segments of the globus pallidus and the substantia nigra.
+In the brain in Huntington's disease, changes in GABA receptors were also detected using receptor binding studies and in situ hybridization of mRNA.
+The number of GABA receptors was moderately reduced in the caudate nucleus and putamen, but increased in the reticular part of the substantia nigra and the external segment of the globus pallidus, which is likely due to denervation hypersensitivity.

 Acetylcholine.
-Acetylcholine is used as a neurotransmitter for large non-visible intercalary neurons in the striatum.
-In early post-mortem studies in patients with Huntington's disease, a decrease in cholinecetyltransferase (HAT) activity was detected in the striatum, which could indicate a loss of cholinergic neurons.
-However, in comparison with a significant decrease in the number of GABAergic neurons, cholinergic intercalated neurons remain relatively intact.
-Consequently, the density of acetylcholinesterase-positive neurons and the activity of HAT in the striatum are actually relatively elevated compared to controls that are age-balanced.
+Acetylcholine is used as a neurotransmitter by large nonspiny interneurons in the striatum.
+Early postmortem studies in patients with Huntington's disease showed decreased choline acetyltransferase (ChAT) activity in the striatum, suggesting a loss of cholinergic neurons.
+However, compared with the significant reduction in GABAergic neurons, cholinergic interneurons are relatively spared.
+Therefore, the density of acetylcholinesterase-positive neurons and ChAT activity in the striatum are actually relatively elevated compared with age-matched controls.

 Opioid peptides.
-Enkephalin is found in the medially styled projection GABAergic neurons of the indirect pathway, projecting onto the outer segment of the pale ball and carrying D2 receptors on themselves.
-Using immunohistochemical studies, it was shown that at the early stage of Huntington's disease, there is a loss of enkephalin-containing neurons projecting onto the outer segment of the pale ball.
-These cells, apparently, die earlier than cells containing substance P and projecting onto the inner segment of the pale ball.
+Enkephalin is contained in the medium spiny projection GABAergic neurons of the indirect pathway, which project to the external segment of the globus pallidus and carry D2 receptors.
+Immunohistochemical studies have shown that enkephalin-containing neurons projecting to the external segment of the globus pallidus are lost early in Huntington's disease.
+These cells apparently die earlier than substance P-containing cells projecting to the internal segment of the globus pallidus.

 Selective sensitivity.
-In Huntington's disease, certain types of striatal cells selectively die.
-The middle styloid neurons projecting onto the outer segment of the pale ball and containing GABA and enkephalin already die at a very early stage of the disease, as well as neurons containing GABA and substance P and projecting onto the reticular part of the substantia nigra.
-The loss of neurons containing GABA and enkephalin and projecting onto the outer segment of the pale ball disarms this structure, which, in turn, leads to active inhibition of the subthalamic nucleus.
-The decrease in the activity of the subtalamic nucleus can apparently be explained by the choreiform movements that occur in Huntington's disease.
-It has long been known that focal lesions of the subtalamic nucleus can be the cause of chorea.
-The loss of neurons containing GABA and substance P and projecting onto the reticular part of the substantia nigra can probably be the cause of oculomotor disorders observed in Huntington's disease.
-This path normally inhibits neurons of the reticular part of the substantia nigra, projecting onto the upper hillocks of the quadrilateral, which, in turn, regulate saccades.
-In the juvenile form of Huntington's disease, the paths mentioned above suffer more severely and, in addition, the striatal projections to the inner segment of the pale ball are lost early.
+In Huntington's disease, certain types of striatal cells are selectively lost.
+The medium spiny neurons, which project to the external segment of the globus pallidus and contain GABA and enkephalin, die very early in the disease, as do the neurons containing GABA and substance P and projecting to the reticular part of the substantia nigra.
+The loss of neurons containing GABA and enkephalin and projecting to the external segment of the globus pallidus disinhibits this structure, which in turn leads to active inhibition of the subthalamic nucleus.
+The decreased activity of the subthalamic nucleus can apparently explain the choreiform movements that occur in Huntington's disease.
+It has long been known that focal lesions of the subthalamic nucleus can cause chorea.
+Loss of GABA and substance P neurons projecting to the substantia nigra pars reticularis is likely to be responsible for the oculomotor disturbances seen in Huntington's disease.
+This pathway normally inhibits substantia nigra pars reticularis neurons projecting to the superior colliculus, which in turn regulate saccades.
+In juvenile Huntington's disease, the pathways mentioned above are more severely affected and, in addition, striatal projections to the internal segment of the globus pallidus are lost early.

-Symptoms of Huntington's Disease
+Symptoms of Huntington's disease

-Dementia in Huntington's Disease
+Dementia in Huntington's disease

 ICD-10 code

-Р02.2.
+P02.2.
 Dementia in Huntington's disease (G10).

-Taking into account the high proportion of psychotic (paranoid delusions of jealousy, persecution) and dysphoric disorders in the clinical picture of the disease, treatment is carried out using various neuroleptics that block dopaminergic receptors (phenothiazine and butyrophenone derivatives) or reduce the level of dopamine in the tissues (reserpine).
+Taking into account the high proportion of psychotic (paranoid delusions of jealousy, persecution) and dysphoric disorders in the clinical picture of the disease, treatment is carried out using various neuroleptics that block dopaminergic receptors (phenothiazine and butyrophenone derivatives) or reduce the level of dopamine in tissues (reserpine).

 What's bothering you?

-Diagnosis of Huntington's Disease
+Diagnosis of Huntington's disease

-Treatment of Huntington's Disease
+Treatment of Huntington's disease

 Symptomatic treatment of Huntington's disease